Team-4153/ProjectY-Logos/README.md

 |            | `Large` (1024x1024 pxl)  |
 |            | `Huge` (2048x2048 pxl)   |

-If you need larger, export directly from the .svg which all have a base resolution of 512x512 If you would like to edit the logo, please use InkScape to edit the "2022 Project Y Logo 2022 Redesign File" BEFORE YOU EDIT, install the correct font (Fredoka One)
+If you need larger, export directly from the .svg which all have a base resolution of 512x512.
+If you would like to edit the logo, please use InkScape to edit the "2022 Project Y Logo 2022 Redesign File".
+**Before you edit**, install the correct font (Fredoka One).

 # Suggestions:
 - Do not use the Cyan logos unless printing on a white surface.
 The defualt should always take precedence.